The development process

 The assessing officer will review any submissions and, in some cases, may ask you to consider and respond to the issues raised before your application is determined.

-Community members can make submissions via 'Applications on exhibition' on our ePlanning web page.
+- Community members can make submissions via our ePlanning website.

 A planning officer will assess your application under Section 4.15 of the NSW Environmental Planning and Assessment Act 1979.